 Another common parenting mistake is not establishing rules and boundaries with your children.
 Every family is different, so it is important to sit down with your partner and decide what rules and boundaries are appropriate for your family.
 Once you have established the rules, make sure to stick to them.

 Consistency is key when it comes to raising well-behaved children.
-If you are not consistent with the rules, your children will quickly learn that they can get away with certain behaviors.
-This can lead to difficult behavior problems down the road.
+If you are not consistent with the rules, your children will quickly learn that they can get away with certain behaviours.
+This can lead to difficult behaviour problems down the road.
 Ensure that you are consistent with the rules and boundaries you set for your children and that everyone in the family is on the same page.

 Having Unrealistic Expectations

 It is important to have realistic expectations for your children as a parent.
 Every child is different and will grow and develop at their own pace.
 It is important to celebrate your child’s successes, big or small.

 Comparing your child to other children can lead to inadequacy and low self-esteem.
 Instead of comparing your child to others, focus on their strengths and weaknesses.
 This will help you to set realistic expectations for your child and allow you to support them better.
 For instance, if your child struggles with math, you can get them a math tutor online or enrol them in a math-based after-school program.